 For days when it's not feasible to cram in the recommended 10,000 daily steps, this tip has got you covered.

-Taking 10,000 steps per day is a great way to get your daily dose of physical activity, but only 15 percent of American men and women regularly hit that healthy target, according to a brand-new study from Oregon State University.
+Taking 10,000 steps per day is a great way to get your daily dose of physical activity, but only 15 percent of American men and women regularly hit that healthy target, according to a 2017 study in the journal Medicine & Science in Sports & Exercise.
 Lack of time is the most commonly cited obstacle, but fortunately, there’s an alternative that may be easier to fit into a tight schedule.

-“Running or jogging two and a half miles is equivalent to walking 10,000 steps,” says Chauncey Graham, CSCS, an ACE Fitness Professional at Gold’s Gym in Washington, D.C.
+“Running or jogging two and a half miles is equivalent to walking 10,000 steps,” says Chauncey Graham, CSCS, an ACE Fitness Professional at Gold’s Gym in Washington, DC.
 Higher-intensity workouts also come with added benefits, including improvements to your cardiorespiratory system.
 “A heightened level of exercise will prevent and lower your risk of many common diseases as well as obesity,” Graham says.

-Most experts agree that a mix of high intensity and moderate intensity workouts yield the best results, however, if you’re dedicated to reaching your 10,000 steps each day via walking, try to take 3,000 of those steps at a faster pace.
+Most experts agree that a mix of high intensity and moderate-intensity workouts yield the best results.
+However, if you’re dedicated to reaching your 10,000 steps each day via walking, try to take 3,000 of those steps at a faster pace.
 But some exercise is certainly better than none, so if you can spare only 60 seconds to sweat, try these exercises that will transform your body.